reefgenomics/coral_deoxygenation_RNASeq/README.md

 RNA-Seq data @ NCBI: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA635763

+## Workflow
-The script coral_deoxygenation_RNASeq.sh was used to produce transcript counts that were analyzed using R scripts
+1. The script `coral_deoxygenation_RNASeq.sh` was used to produce transcript counts
+2. Differential expression analysis was done using the script `Coral_deoxigenation_DESeq.R`
+3. PCA plots were produced using the script `Coral_deoxigenation_PCA_plots.R`